Time management activities are very useful tools to engage and motivate participants during a time management training session.

-The discussion should highlight that good organisational skills, planning and coordination are essential to achieve more in the shortest amount of time.
+The discussion should highlight that good organizational skills, planning, and coordination are essential to achieve more in the shortest amount of time.

 4. Time Management Prioritisation Exercise

-This exercise is one of those time management training activities that guide participants towards learning how to prioritise.
+This exercise is one of those time management training activities that guide participants toward learning how to prioritize.

 What You Will Need for This Time Management Exercise

-As a trainer, you will need to bring to the session a flip-chart and some coloured marker pens.
+As a trainer, you will need to bring to the session a flip chart and some colored marker pens.

 Prioritization Exercise Instructions